phppkg/easytpl/README.md

 The syntax is the same as that of the PHP native template, and the special syntax is added just to make it easier to use.

--`EasyTemplate` enables output filtering by default, which can be used to render view templates -`TextTemplate` turns off output filtering and is mainly used for text processing, code generation, etc.
+- `EasyTemplate` enables output filtering by default, which can be used to render view templates.
+- `TextTemplate` turns off output filtering and is mainly used for text processing, code generation, etc.

 ### Config template